SCOPE: Sequential Causal Optimization of Process Interventions: Methodology

-Intuitively, backward induction works by starting at the last decision point $K$ and asking: `\textit{Given a current prefix $\sigma_{:l_K}$, what is the expected outcome of each possible action?}'.
+Intuitively, backward induction works by starting at the last decision point $K$ and asking: `\textit{Given a current prefix $\sigma_{K}$, what is the expected outcome of each possible action?}'.
 This gives us the Q-function at $K$.
-Using the standard formulation (eq. \ref{eq:K}), the value function at $K$ then tells us the best outcome achievable from $\sigma_{:l_K}$ by selecting the highest Q-value.
+The value function at $K$ then tells us the best outcome achievable from any $\sigma_{K}$ by selecting the highest Q-value (using the standard formulation at eq. \ref{eq:K} here for simplicity).
 We then move one step backward to decision point $K-1$.
-Here, the Q-function asks: `\textit{If I take action $a_{K-1}$ now for prefix $\sigma_{:l_{K-1}}$, and then act optimally at $K$ (with the new prefix $\sigma_{:l_{K}}$ resulting from $a_{K-1}$), what outcome can I expect?}'.
-This is answered by the value function at $K$ for $\sigma_{:l_{K}}$.
+Here, the Q-function asks: `\textit{If I take action $a_{K-1}$ now for a prefix $\sigma_{{K-1}}$, and then act optimally at $K$ (with the new prefix $\sigma_{{K}}$ resulting from $a_{K-1}$), what outcome can I expect?}'.
+This is answered by the value function at $K$ for $\sigma_{{K}}$.
 The value function at $K-1$ again picks the action with the highest Q-value.
 We repeat this process all the way to the first decision point.
-In general, the Q-function answers: `\textit{How good is it to take a specific action now, assuming we act optimally afterward?}', while the value function answers: `\textit{How good is it have this prefix, assuming optimal actions from here on?}'.
+In general, the Q-function answers: `\textit{How good is it to take a specific action now, assuming we act optimally afterward?}', while the value function answers: `\textit{How good is it to have this prefix, assuming optimal actions from here on?}'.
 By applying this procedure recursively, we can compute all Q-functions and thus determine the optimal policy.